-Establishing an understanding of baseline water quality dynamics and hydrologic forces in the LWSA will help to inform forest management strategies and evaluate the effects of fire fuel management on water supply.
-Furthermore, developing relationships between event-based water quality dynamics and establishing hydrochemical ranges across the LWSA will help to anticipate possible treatment challenges that may accompany future inter-basin transfer from the LWSA to the Sooke WSA.
+Hydrology and water quality monitoring programs for the Leech WSA began in 2017, thus there is currently little historical data to describe hydrochemical dynamics across the watershed.
+Further understanding the Leech WSA will help to inform forest management strategies and allow for the effects of fire fuel management on water supply to be better evaluated.
+Furthermore, describing relationships of event-based water quality dynamics across the Leech WSA will help to anticipate possible treatment challenges that could occur with future inter-basin transfers an mixing between the Leech and Sooke WSAs.
+Understanding source water quality in relation to hydrology is an essential component to multiple barrier approach to ensuring clean drinking water.

 Research questions and objectives

-This Master of Science thesis research was conducted in partnership with the CRD and forWater Network in an effort to help characterize the Leech Water Supply Area while contributing to our understanding of variations in source water quality (primarily with respect to DOC and NOM) across nested catchments in a second growth forested watershed.
-This thesis tackled four research questions (RQ) and associated objectives (below), each of which is addressed in subsequent chapters.
+This research was conducted in partnership with the CRD and forWater Network to better understand variations in source water quality across second-growth forested watersheds, primarily with respect to DOC and NOM dynamics.
+This thesis tackled three research questions (RQ) and associated objectives.

-RQ.1.
-What are the ranges for DOC concentration and NOM character between adjacent drainage basins and among nested sub-catchments in the Greater Victoria water supply area, and what influence does seasonality have on concentration of DOC and character of NOM?
+*Research Question 1.
+How do DOC concentrations and NOM character vary among adjacent drainage basins and across nested sub-catchments in the Greater Victoria Water Supply Area, and what influence does seasonality have on concentration of DOC and character of NOM?

-Objective 1: Design a sampling strategy to measure the spatial and temporal variation of DOC concentration and NOM character, then describe spatiotemporal patterns that were observed.
+*Objective 1: Design a sampling strategy to describe spatial and temporal patterns and variation of DOC concentrations and NOM character.

-RQ.2.
-Are hydrological processes the main driver for DOC transport and variation in the LWSA and is there a mechanistic relationship between river stage and DOC or NOM?
+*Research Question 2.
+What are the primary drivers (e.g. watershed characteristics or conditions) for changes in DOC and NOM in the Leech watershed?

-Objective 2: Relate water sample results to river stage and report on the relationships between DOC concentrations and NOM character with stage, particularly paying attention to differences between baseflow and storm events.
+*Objective 2: Relate water sample results to watershed characteristics and conditions to report on relationships between DOC, NOM and key variables.

-RQ.3.
-Are some watershed characteristics more important than others for influencing DOC and NOM dynamics?

-Objective 3: Assess the importance of watershed characteristics and conditions as explanatory variables for DOC and DOM patterns.

-RQ.4.
+Research Question 3.
 What are the implications for watershed management and future drinking water supply?

-Objective 4: Provide context of how results can be used to inform watershed management planning for wildfire reduction strategies and design of continued water quality monitoring for future inter-basin transfers.
+Objective 3: Provide context of how results can be used to inform watershed management planning for wildfire reduction strategies and design of continued water quality monitoring for future inter-basin transfers.

-Ideally, results of this research will contribute to baseline understanding for further exploration of forest management strategies, such as fire fuel management, and their impacts on source water quality and supply.
-Understanding source water quality in relation to hydrology is an essential component to multiple barrier approach to ensuring clean drinking water.
+Results of this research will contribute to baseline understanding and could be applied in further exploration of forest management strategies, such as fire fuel management, and their impacts on source water quality and supply.

-Spatial and temporal patterns in DOC & NOM

-Introduction
+Thesis